 The main tool for creating, modifying, and managing data in YDB is a declarative query language called YQL.
 YQL is an SQL dialect that can be considered a database interaction standard.
 YDB also supports a set of special RPCs useful in managing a tree schema or a cluster, for instance.

-By default, YDB transactions are performed in Serializable mode.
+By default, YDB transactions are executed in Serializable mode.
 It provides the strictest isolation level for custom transactions.
-This mode guarantees that the result of successful parallel transactions is equal to their specific execution sequence, while there are no read anomalies for successful transactions.
+This mode guarantees that the result of successful parallel transactions is equivalent to their serial execution, and there are no read anomalies for successful transactions.

 If consistency or freshness requirement for data read by a transaction can be relaxed, a user can take advantage of execution modes with lower guarantees:

-- Online Read-Only.
-Each of the reads in the transaction reads data that is most recent at the time of its execution.
+- Online Read-Only: Each read operation in the transaction is reading the data that is most recent at execution time.
 The consistency of retrieved data depends on the allow_inconsistent_reads setting:

-- true (inconsistent reads).
-In this mode, even a single read operation may contain inconsistent data.
+- true (inconsistent reads): Even the data fetched by a particular read operation may contain inconsistent results.

-- Stale Read Only.
-Data reads in a transaction return results with a possible delay (fractions of a second).
+- Stale Read-Only: Read operations within a transaction may return results that are slightly out-of-date (lagging by fractions of a second).
 Each individual read returns consistent data, but no consistency between different reads is guaranteed.

 For more information about supported YQL constructs, see the YQL documentation.